Free Wales Army: Clywedog

-The Aberfan disaster
+Aberfan

 In September 1967, the group advocated for families of victims of the Aberfan disaster, whose compensation claims were being blocked by the Charity Commission, "marching on their behalf and working behind the scenes for them."
 The organisation became aware of the dispute through Fred Grey, secretary of the Aberfan Parents Association (APA), who sought support from Julian Cayo-Evans and the FWA after receiving his telephone number by local teacher and language campaigner Neil Jenkins.
 Intervention in the dispute was encouraged by John Summers, a freelance journalist who had cultivated close ties with the paramilitary.
 Upon being informed, Dennis Coslett and Dai Bonar Thomas met with the APA to discuss what immediate action could be taken to support the victims.
 The following day, the FWA hosted a press conference at the Morlais Arms public house in nearby Merthyr Tydfil, at which an ultimatum to the involved authorities was issued, in the presence of journalists, which read:

 If a sum of £5,000 was not paid within a week to each of the bereaved families of Aberfan then the Active Service Units of the Free Wales Army would take immediate action.
 The Merthyr Tydfil Town Hall, the Committee Rooms of the Fund, plus the offices of the solicitor being paid to act as Secretary/Treasurer of the Fund would all be blown up.
 If, after this, nothing was still done, then the County Government Offices would be blasted, and following that the Government Offices in Cardiff would be destroyed...